-E. Topics for Course Writing Assignments:

-1. Writing Assignment 1: The topic is to write an expositional essay on Hebrews 3:12-14 relative to what it means for a believer (as expressed by the word "brethren" in v12) to have an "evil heart of unbelief", to be "hardened through the deceitfulness of sin", and to become a "partaker of Christ".
-The title of the essay shall be called "Becoming a Faithful Follower".

-2. Writing Assignment 2: The second topic is to write an expositional essay on Hebrews 5:12-14 relative to the issue of spiritual immaturity.
+- The more formal a document, the less the use of personal pronouns like "I", "we", "you", "me", etc. is considered appropriate.
+Obviously, when giving an opinion on a subject, the use of a personal pronoun is acceptable. - Topics for Course Writing Assignments: - Writing Assignment 1: The topic is to write an expositional essay on Hebrews 3:12-14 relative to what it means for a believer (as expressed by the word "brethren" in v12) to have an "evil heart of unbelief", to be "hardened through the deceitfulness of sin", and to become a "partaker of Christ".
+The title of the essay shall be called "Becoming a Faithful Follower". - Writing Assignment 2: The second topic is to write an expositional essay on Hebrews 5:12-14 relative to the issue of spiritual immaturity.
 The essay shall address some of the primary causes that lead to spiritual immaturity in a believer's life.
-The title of the essay shall be called "The Difference Between Milk and Solid Food".
+The title of the essay shall be called "The Difference Between Milk and Solid Food". - Mid-Semester Exam: - The mid-semester exam will be due by the end of Module 5.

-F. Mid-Semester Exam:

-1. The mid-semester exam will be due by the end of Module 5.
 All questions will be taken from the first required reading text, The Letter to the Hebrews by Peter T. O'Brien.
 All questions will come from The Introduction through Hebrews 6 and will be in chronological order as written.
 The Mid-Semester Exam is an open book exam.
-It is important that the answers to the questions be the same as provided in the course text.
+It is important that the answers to the questions be the same as provided in the course text. - Final Exam: - The final exam will be due by the end of Module 10.

-G. Final Exam:

-1. The final exam will be due by the end of Module 10.
 All questions will be taken from the second required reading text, Hebrews: An Anchor for the Soul, Volume 1, by R. Kent Hughes.
 All questions will be taken from the commentary and will be in chronological order as written.
 The Final Exam is an open book exam.
 It is important that the answers to the questions be the same as provided in the course text.

-VI.
-GENERAL OBSERVATIONS REGARDING COURSE ASSIGNMENTS
+• GENERAL OBSERVATIONS REGARDING COURSE ASSIGNMENTS

-- A. In order to achieve a level of excellence in the student's work, it is critical for the student to follow instructions, and especially in the formatting of documents in accordance with the MLA Handbook page numbering, title page not required, complete number of pages, etc. - B. In order for a writing assignment to achieve a level of excellence, the student must work diligently at improving and refining the document after the initial draft has been developed.
-Waiting until the last few days to develop an assignment is generally quite apparent to the grader, and the student will not be rewarded for an academically minimal effort. - C. For a writing assignment to be considered an excellent document, there needs to be a well composed grammatical flow and composition of information.
+- In order to achieve a level of excellence in the student's work, it is critical for the student to follow instructions, and especially in the formatting of documents in accordance with the MLA Handbook page numbering, title page not required, complete number of pages, etc. - In order for a writing assignment to achieve a level of excellence, the student must work diligently at improving and refining the document after the initial draft has been developed.
+Waiting until the last few days to develop an assignment is generally quite apparent to the grader, and the student will not be rewarded for an academically minimal effort. - For a writing assignment to be considered an excellent document, there needs to be a well composed grammatical flow and composition of information.
 Too often many assignment narratives lack overall composition and grammatical integrity.
 Writing must have a compositional "flow", and that requires a considerable effort on the student's part to develop.
-Grading of the assignments will pay careful attention to the overall flow or lack of flow that the document provides. - D. Each student needs to develop a fundamental appreciation of what is required for achieving academic excellence.
+Grading of the assignments will pay careful attention to the overall flow or lack of flow that the document provides.

+- Each student needs to develop a fundamental appreciation of what is required for achieving academic excellence.
 It requires a substantial effort to excel at a high level, and anyone involved in ministry should have academic excellence as a priority for every phase of God's work in which they are involved.
 God is looking for excellence, not mediocrity.
-The online course provides an academic opportunity where the student's understanding of this can be demonstrated, evaluated, tested, and improved.
+The online course provides an academic opportunity where the student's understanding of this can be demonstrated, evaluated, tested, and improved. - •

-VII.
-CLASS LECTURES FOR BI-439 (A)
+• CLASS LECTURES FOR BI-439 (A)